btrettel/flt/to-do.md

 - read and save CSV and Sqlite files:
     - regex validation field for CSV
 - fuzz.f90: property/fuzz tester
-    - Property and fuzz tests on procedures and input files
+    - Property and fuzz tests on procedures and input files (namelist files)
     - Make depend on ga.f90
-    - namelist generator for fuzzing
+    - Make clone of Hypothesis/etc.
+    - Fuzzers can *optimize*, but property testing can only look at binary outcomes?
 - convergence.f90: convergence testing framework
     - grid convergence
     - temporal convergence